Surefire Tactics to Get More Referrals

 Why Do Referrals Matter?

-Referrals are the easiest and cheapest way to grow your business.
+Referrals are the most effective and cost-efficient way to grow your business.
 I have several books on my recommended reading list that explain this further, but you don’t need a whole book to learn how to get more referrals for your business.
 Here’s the basic breakdown:

 The acquisition costs of attracting new clients are five times more expensive than harvesting recommendations from your current clients.
 You don’t have to spend time building trust with new customers: they already trust their friends and relatives who refer them.
 You’re saving time, money, and energy while creating a reliable client base with referrals.